MonkeyGripp: Ergonomic Tank Extenders

 Permanent & Semi-Permanent Adhesive Options

-In order to assure that they stay in place long term, we recommend they be installed with a permanent adhesive.
-After testing literally dozens of different types and brands of heavy-duty adhesives, we found three that work very well on both the fuel tank and the foam MonkeyGripp.
-The Permatex Ultra Synthetic is our favorite and a large 3.5 once tube is included with every purchase.
+The 3M tape works great but in order to assure that your MonkeyGripp stays in place long term, we recommend they be installed with a permanent adhesive.
+In extremely hot weather the 3M tape softens and has been known to fail.
+After testing over 30 different types and brands of heavy-duty adhesives, we found three adhesives that work very well on both the fuel tank and the foam MonkeyGripp.

 1) Gorilla Ultimate Construction Adhesive